 1. Withdrawing euros directly from an ATM upon arrival with your US debit card.
 This is my favorite option for quick cash because it’s easy, cost effective, and readily available 24/7.
 My US bank, CapitalOne, doesn’t charge any fees.
 You get the current exchange rate without anything else added on.

 If you need large sums of currency for Paris, this may not be the best option because banks usually have a 24-hour limit on how much you can withdraw.
 But for several hundred euros at a time, this is my go-to recommendation for French money.

-Currency exchange shops are a good place to exchange large amounts of cash if you have a need for it.
+Currency exchange offices are a good place to exchange a large amount of money if you have a need for it.
 But it also means you’ll need to bring dollars with you on the plane to exchange, so depending on your comfort level of carrying cash on you, this might not be the best option for getting money in France.

 Most are open during normal business hours.
 Rates are good but if you want to get the best deal, go for option #1 above for French currency.
 That said, the euro/USD exchange rate right now won’t make you weep like in years past, so paying a small percentage in fees or getting a less advantageous exchange rate might not be that big of a deal in the whole scheme of things.

 Tom and I have personally used Yes Change for currency in Paris and they’ve always been great.
 Some exchange places charge a commission on top of a slightly inflated exchange rate, so read the fine print.
 Not all French currency exchange shops will give you the same bottom line rate.